 But when we saw that little square at the end of the illustrations, reminding people to invite servicemen to their Halloween Party, and to serve donuts, we began to wonder why donuts are so much a part of Halloween festivities.

-It all began with an old English custom, mostly likely stemming from the very early Middle Ages, if not actually from the dark ages.
-All Hallows Eve (October 31st) was traditionally the time that the dead return to earth along with all manner of dark forces, such as witches, ghosts, goblins, and devils, to wreck havoc and mischief.
-And it was a day when Christians would stay home and lit fires to keep away any of these spirits.
+It all began with an old English custom, most likely stemming from the very early Middle Ages, if not actually from the dark ages.
+All Hallows Eve (October 31st) was traditionally the time that the dead return to earth along with all manner of dark forces, such as witches, ghosts, goblins, and devils, to wreak havoc and mischief.
+And it was a day when Christians would stay home and light fires to keep away any of these spirits.
 On the next two days, All Saints’ Day, also called All Hallows Day, and All Souls’ Day, it was the custom of the poor and destitute to go out begging, or a-soulin’, from door to door and singing their traditional soul song.

 Legend has it, however, that the beggars were more interested in the food they received and not terribly in the prayers they promised in return.
-One woman decided to cut a hole in the middle of the soul cake, fried it in deep fat and gave them out to anyone who came a-soulin’.
+One woman decided to cut a hole in the middle of the soul cake, fried it in deep fat, and gave them out to anyone who came a-soulin’.
 The circle was a reminder of eternity, where we will all end up someday.
 Whether true or not, it is the precursor to having donuts at Halloween.

-You may remember that Peter, Paul and Mary had a song called A-Soalin’ on their 1963 album Moving (which also had Puff the Magic Dragon on it).
-Their version pretty close to all the old version I have seen, and you might think that the last stanza was attached to the original song by the trio because of its reference to Christmas.
+You may remember that Peter, Paul, and Mary had a song called A-Soalin’ on their 1963 album Moving (which also had Puff the Magic Dragon on it).
+Their version is pretty close to all the old versions I have seen, and you might think that the last stanza was attached to the original song by the trio because of its reference to Christmas.
 This isn’t entirely wrong since the poor and destitute went a-soulin’ or really a-wassailing at Christmastime as well as on All Saints’ and All Souls Days.

-Well, this is a long way from donuts, soldiers and WWII, but here is a reminder to enjoy a donut for Halloween with your own trick or treaters, after all.
+Well, this is a long way from donuts, soldiers, and WWII, but here is a reminder to enjoy a donut for Halloween with your own trick-or-treaters, after all.